AMDResearch/Riallto/scripts/linux/README.md

 To finish upgrading the kernel to 6.8.8+.

 7. __Re run the `./setup_riallto_linux.sh <your license file>` script.__
-This will build the Riallto docker.
+This will build the Riallto docker and will take about 30 minutes.

 ## Testing the installation
 Inside this directory there are a few scripts.